How do I get started?

 Instead of just relying on physical evidence of an active outbreak of genital herpes (presence of lesions) we use the molecular genetic (DNA) technique PCR (polymerase chain reaction).
 This testing is offered through the GIVF Molecular Infectious Disease Lab (MIDL).
 MIDL is truly a cutting edge facility which is CLIA certified and dedicated to infectious disease diagnostics using exclusively high quality Polymerase Chain Reaction (PCR) DNA amplification technology.
 Molecular infectious disease testing by PCR directly detects pathogen-specific nucleic acid, rather than relying on cultures, immunoreactivity or serology to identify the organism.
 Read more about HSV – Herpes Simplex Virus testing.

 We typically add about 1-10 new donors each month.
-The donor register is updated daily on our donor search feature which reflects the addition of our newest donors.
+The donor register is updated daily on our donor search.

 During the required face to face interview with our experienced staff, donors often express the desire to help those who are unable to have children of their own.
 They may have observed similar experiences with family or friends and are therefore looking for a way to make a difference.
 Donors also receive monetary compensation for their time.